amrohan/ChatBot/readme.md

 Also added new commands:

 - /tldr - Get a tldr news
+- /devto - Get a dev.to news according to your interests
-- /devto - Get a dev.to top 5 posts of the day
+- /techcrunch - Get a techcrunch top 20 posts
+- /medium - Articles from medium ( Tech related )
 - /quotes - Get a random quote

 ## Demo